+Rapporteur’s summary:

+All the companies agree that the desired SL DRX configuration in the assistance information is defined by the conventional SL DRX parameters.
+Considering the detailed parameter will be discussed one by one later, so there is no agreement for the current question.

 Question 5.1-3: If the answer of the Question 5.1-2 is No, please give your detailed description on how to define the desired SL DRX configuration in the assistance information?